Early Muslim conquests: Frankish

-Another Germanic people who founded a state upon the ruins of the Western Roman Empire were the Franks who settled in Gaul.
+Another Germanic people who founded a state following the collapse of the Western Roman Empire were the Franks who settled in Gaul.
 Like the Visigoths, the Frankish cavalry played a "significant part" in their wars.
 The Frankish kings expected all of their male subjects to perform three months of military service every year, and all serving under the king's banner were paid a regular salary.
 Those called up for service had to provide their own weapons and horses, which contributed to the "militarisation of Frankish society".
 At least part of the reason for the victories of Charles Martel was he could call up a force of experienced warriors when faced with Muslim raids.

 Campaigns

-Conquest of the Levant: 634–641
+Conquest of Syria: 634–641

 The province of Syria was the first to be wrested from Byzantine control.
 Arab-Muslim raids that followed the Ridda Wars prompted the Byzantines to send a major expedition into southern Palestine, which was defeated by the Arab forces under command of Khalid ibn al-Walid at the Battle of Ajnadayn in 634.
-Ibn al-Walid had converted to Islam around 627, becoming one of Muhammad's most successful generals.
-Ibn al-Walid had been fighting in Iraq against the Sasanians when he led his force on a trek across the deserts to Syria to attack the Byzantines from the rear.
-In the Battle of the Mud fought at or near Pella (Fahl) and nearby Scythopolis (Beisan), both in the Jordan Valley, in December 634 or January 635, the Arabs scored another victory.
+Khalid had converted to Islam around 627, becoming one of Muhammad's most successful generals.
+Khalid had been fighting in Iraq against the Sasanians when he led his force on a trek across the deserts to Syria to attack the Byzantines from the rear.
+In the Battle of the Mud fought near Pella (Fahl) and nearby Scythopolis (Beisan), both in the Jordan Valley, in December 634 or January 635, the Arabs scored another victory.
 After a siege of six months the Arabs took Damascus, but Emperor Heraclius later retook it.
-At the battle of Yarmuk (636), the Arabs were victorious, defeating Heraclius.
-Ibn al-Walid appears to have been the "real military leader" at Yarmuk "under the nominal command of others".
+At the Battle of Yarmuk (636), the Arabs were victorious, defeating Heraclius.
+Khalid appears to have been the "real military leader" at Yarmuk "under the nominal command of others".
 Syria was ordered to be abandoned to the Muslims with Heraclius reportedly saying: "Peace be with you Syria; what a beautiful land you will be for your enemy".
 On the heels of their victory, the Arab armies took Damascus again in 636, with Baalbek, Homs, and Hama to follow soon afterwards.
 However, other fortified towns continued to resist despite the rout of the imperial army and had to be conquered individually.
 Jerusalem fell in 638, Caesarea in 640, while others held out until 641.